 Silver Falls Trail

-Starting at Ohanapecosh Campground, the trail is fairly easy and therefore popular among families with kids.
+Starting at the Ohanapecosh Campground, the trail is fairly easy and therefore popular among families with kids.
 You will see an old grown forest, have a chance to spot wildlife before your reach the final destination – majestic Silver Falls.

 Duration: 2 hours; Elevation Gain: 350 ft; Distance: 2.7 mi